 A number of organizations have published screening guidelines for osteoporosis.

 The American College of Obstetricians and Gynecologists (ACOG) has guidelines for women and recommends:

 - Bone mineral density screening for all women beginning at age 65.

 - Postmenopausal women younger than 65 should only be screened with DXA if they have significant risk factors for osteoporosis and/or bone fracture.

 - In the absence of new risk factors, DXA screening should not be performed more frequently than every two years.

 - Use of FRAX, a fracture risk assessment tool, to further predict someone's risk of bone fracture in the next 10 years; can be done annually to monitor effect of age on fracture risk.

-The U.S. Public Service Task Force (USPSTF) recommends:
+The U.S. Preventive Service Task Force (USPSTF) recommends:

 - Osteoporosis screening for women 65 years of age or older and for younger women whose fracture risk is equal to or greater than that of a 65-year-old white woman who has no additional risk factors.

 The National Osteoporosis Foundation recommends screening adults with bone mineral density testing as follows:

 - Women 65 years of age and older as well as some younger postmenopausal women who have risk factors or who have had a fracture as an adult.

 - Men age 70 and older as well as those age 50 to 69 who have risk factors or have had a fracture as an adult.

 - The guidelines recommend periodic risk assessment for osteoporosis in older men and DXA for men who are at increased risk and are candidates for drug therapy.